 To enable Memfault, you must set the following mandatory options:

-To get detailed stack traces in coredumps sent to Memfault, you can increase the values for the following options:
+To get more detailed stack traces in coredumps sent to Memfault, you can increase the values of the following options:

-For extended documentation regarding nRF Connect SDK Memfault integration, see Memfault module.
+For extended documentation regarding nRF Connect SDK Memfault integration, see Memfault integration documentation.